What Is a Perpetual License?

 A perpetual license is one where a software application is sold on a one-time basis and the licensee can then use a copy of the software forever.
-A perpetual license offers a customer access to a software application in perpetuity, hence the name.
+A perpetual license model offers a customer access to a software application in perpetuity, hence the name.
 The license holder has indefinite access to a specific version of a software program by paying for it only once.

 For this right, the customer normally pays a one-off license fee to the software vendor.
 This works well in the short-term, but in the medium to long terms, as a model it doesn’t really work for either party.

 As the software is updated, with security patch, bug fixes or minor feature enhancements, the one off license fee doesn’t really compensate the software vendor for their continuing attention and work on maintaining the software application.
-So, what normally happens is that a perpetual license is normally coupled with an optional maintenance fee (more on that a bit later).
+So, what normally happens is that a perpetual software license is normally coupled with an optional maintenance fee (more on that a bit later).

 Perpetual Software Licensing – an ISV's perspective

 Let's talk about the perpetual license model from a software vendor's perspective.
 This is sometimes referred to as "perpetual licensing".